High Risk Anaesthesia

 This course is available online.
 Please see below for more details on how to attend this course via the Internet.

-Anaesthesia of high risk patients is an area where vet nurses and techs need to feel confident and competent, and clear protocols for dealing with these patients are also of great importance to ensure safety and consistency.
+Are you confident when presented with a high risk case?
+Would you know how to manage a hypovolaemic, shocked cat after an RTA?
+Or a dog with a GDV?
+Anaesthesia of high risk patients is an area where we need to feel confident and competent, and clear protocols for dealing with these patients are also of great importance to ensure safety and consistency.

 This course will focus on anaesthesia of patients that are deemed to be a poor anaesthetic risk and will pay particular attention to conditions such as GDV, sepsis, shock and hypovolaemia.
 You will explore haemodynamic complications that occur and discuss ways in which these patients can be managed under anaesthesia in order to minimise such problems.
 This will include patient stabilisation prior to anaesthesia and methods used to monitor them perioperatively in order to recognise potential complications.The different types of shock will be considered, together with appropriate management.